 TO: Ken Swalagin, Executive Secretary-University Senate

-FROM: Gary Roth, Co-Chair-Academic Standards, Regulations, and Admissions
+FROM: Gary Roth, Co-Chair-Academic Standards, Regulations, and Admissions Committee

 RE: Camden-Law Grade System Proposal